-When someone freezes their credit, they may get a letter in their mailbox asking if they want to stop pre-approved credit card offers from coming to their address.
+When someone freezes their credit, they may get a letter in their mailbox from individual credit bureaus asking if they want to stop pre-approved credit card offers from coming to their address.
 The letter asks them to write their Social Security number and mail it back.

 Naturally, if you’re worried about identity theft, the last thing you want to do is put down your Social Security number and send it off in the mail!

-How to opt out of getting preapproved credit card offers
+How to opt out of getting preapproved credit offers and other junk mail

 Here’s how I prefer you handle the situation…

 My first preference for you opting out of preapproved credit card and insurance offers is to go to OptOutPreScreen.com or call 888-567-8688.

 The OptOutPreScreen website is a joint venture of the credit bureaus that lets you tell them you don’t want their junk mail.
 Best of all, it’s free and you can do it in one fell swoop for each bureau instead of doing it piecemeal by responding to snail mail.